Triggering the Untriggered: The First Einstein Probe-Detected Gamma-Ray Burst 240219A and Its Implications: Data Reduction and Analysis

 We briefly outline the key results of the spectral fitting as follows:

-\begin{enumerate} \item \textbf{The spectral models.} The best-fit models in our analyses are finally determined to be a PL for EP/WXT spectra and a cutoff power law (CPL) for Fermi/GBM spectra.
+\begin{enumerate} \item \textit{The spectral models.} The best-fit models in our analyses are finally determined to be a PL for EP/WXT spectra and a cutoff power law (CPL) for Fermi/GBM spectra.
 CPL is also determined to be the best model for the joint EP/WXT and Fermi/GBM spectral fitting.
 We note that an absorption component is needed when EP/WXT data are involved.

-\item \textbf{The $N_{\rm{H}}$ value.} A fixed $N_{\rm{H}}$ value is adopted across all fits.
-To obtain this fixed $N_{\rm{H}}$ value, we first perform time-resolved spectral fits with linked $N_{\rm{H}}$ using an absorbed power-law model \textit{tbabs*powerlaw} for the EP/WXT spectra, where \textit{tbabs} is Tuebingen-Boulder ISM absorption model \citep{Wilms2000ApJ} with a free parameter for the absorption column density, $N_{\rm{H}}$.
+\item \textit{The $N_{\rm{H}}$ value.} A fixed $N_{\rm{H}}$ value is adopted across all fits.
+To obtain this fixed $N_{\rm{H}}$ value, we first perform time-resolved spectral fits with linked $N_{\rm{H}}$ using an absorbed PL model \textit{tbabs*powerlaw} for the EP/WXT spectra, where \textit{tbabs} is the Tuebingen-Boulder interstellar medium absorption model \citep{Wilms2000ApJ} with a free parameter for the absorption column density, $N_{\rm{H}}$.
 The best-fit $N_{\rm{H}}$ is then adopted and fixed at $1.03_{-0.21}^{+0.39} \times 10^{22} \ \rm{cm^{-2}}$ in all subsequent spectral analyses.

-\item \textbf{Independent fit.} \begin{itemize} \item \textbf{Time-integrated fit.} In the time interval of 0-70 seconds, the time-integrated spectrum of EP/WXT data can be well-fitted by the absorbed PL model with an average photon index of $-1.69_{-0.30}^{+0.25}$.
+\item \textit{Independent fit.} \begin{itemize} \item[(a)] \textit{Time-integrated fit.} In the time interval of 0--70 s, the time-integrated spectrum of EP/WXT data can be well fitted by the absorbed PL model with an average photon index of $-1.69_{-0.30}^{+0.25}$.
 The spectrum of Fermi/GBM data is aptly characterized by the CPL model, featuring a typical GRB photon index of $-1.40_{-0.28}^{+0.17}$ and a peak energy of $127_{-32}^{+304}$ keV.
 Considering the larger error bars, the low-energy index of the CPL model is consistent with the photon index of the PL model, suggesting a common physical origin of the emissions in the two energy bands.